Indoor FTTH Flat Cable

 1. Confirm the route.

 Define whether the installation is fully indoor, partially exposed or includes aerial transitions.
-This page is for indoor routing logic.
+Use this construction only for indoor routes.

 2. Select the fiber count.